 - 2 rooms + kitchen + toilet + boundary wall

-- 500m2 in 1st class areas with a net polulation density target of 80 persons/hectare
+- 500m2 in 1st class areas with a net population density target of 80 persons/hectare

 - 400m2 in 2nd class zones with a net population density of 95 persons/hectare

-- 200m2 in 3rd class areas with a net polulation density of 190 persons/hectare
+- 200m2 in 3rd class areas with a net population density of 190 persons/hectare

 Housing Sector Opportunities

-During the 80s the government would have spent 415 Pounds for a “site and service” plot as compared to 6 400 Pounds for a house; “sites and service” provided 15 times more the products.
-This perpetuated the sprawl evident today.
-Socio-political dynamics created by this situation could be considered as an opportunity.
+During the 80s the government focused on “sites and service” which perpetuated the sprawl evident today.
+The socio-political dynamics created by this situation could be considered as an opportunity.
 Peripheral areas show that different groups of people, coming from different parts of the country build differently – demonstrating a wealth of local experience and heritage that needs to be considered in future housing plans.
-The terms first, second, third and fourth class housing is still being used by professionals and laypeople alike indicates an approach that exacerbates the problems of housing quality and access.
+However, the “class” classification of neighbourhoods, still being used by professionals and laypeople alike, is highly problematic as it creates stigma around traditional neighbourhoods, material and methods.